How to Watch TV without Cable or Satellite

-For a lot of folks, the idea of cutting the cord on your cable tv can feel a lot like deprivation.
+For a lot of folks, the idea of learning how to watch tv without cable or satellite can feel a lot like deprivation.
 Who doesn’t need a little mindless escape at the end of a long and tiring workday?

 Unfortunately, as much as we feel like we deserve the break, the cost of cable can be a pretty bitter pill to swallow.
 Luckily, living below your means also doesn’t mean we don’t have to go without entertainment.

-When you learn the basics of how to cut the cord, you’ll find there are a ton of great cable alternatives to watch all of your favorite shows without the hefty bill.
+When you learn the basics of how to watch tv without cable or satellite, you’ll find there are a ton of great alternatives to watch all of your favorite shows without the hefty bill.
 No more buying a crazy cable package just to get that one channel you love and 2395 others that you don’t!

 We cut cable about 3 years ago, much to my husband’s dismay.
 I thought I’d never get him to go along with it.
 He was really worried that we’d never have anything to watch in the evenings.